 |Official Title:||Optimization of Treatment and Management of Schizophrenia in Europe (OPTIMISE): the Effects of D2 Antagonism on Candidate Endophenotypes|

 |Study Start Date :||May 2011|

-|Estimated Study Completion Date :||January 2016|
+|Actual Study Completion Date :||October 2016|

 For 4 weeks, all patients will be treated with amisulpride open label.